 Applied Behavior Analysis (ABA) is a growing discipline with a presence in both psychology and education.
-ABA has a rich history of affecting meaningful change through the application of behavioral principles on both systems and individual levels.
+ABA has a rich history of affecting meaningful change through the application of behavioral principles at the system and individual levels.
 The University of Washington's ABA program is designed to prepare professionals to use the science of applied behavior analysis to help improve the lives of children and adults with disabilities.

-For further information on each of these ABA options, follow the links below:
+For further information on our program options, follow the links below, or:

 Disclaimer: While the BCBA certification is valid in all 50 states, many states also require licensure of behavior analysts.
 State laws related to licensure of behavior analysts vary and do not necessarily reflect the same requirements as the BCBA certification.
 Applicants should be knowledgeable about licensure requirements in the state in which they may plan to apply for licensure.
 The Behavior Analyst Certificaton Board (BACB) provides this resource for information on state licensure of behavior analysts: https://www.bacb.com/u-s-licensure-of-behavior-analysts/.
 Also, please be aware that the BACB (the Behavior Analyst Certification Board) has announced that after Jan.
 1, 2023, only individuals who reside in the U.S., Canada, and UK may apply for BACB certification.
 You can read more about that here: https://www.bacb.com/global-certification/